Koed00/django-q/docs/configure.rst

 The value must be bigger than the time it takes to complete longest task, i.e. :ref:`timeout` must be less than retry value and all tasks must complete in less time than the selected retry time.
-If this does not hold, i.e. the retry value is less than timeout or less than it takes to finish a task, Django-Q will start the task again if the used broker supports receipts.
+If this does not hold, i.e. the retry value is less than timeout or less than it takes to finish a task, Django-Q2 will start the task again if the used broker supports receipts.

 For example, with the following code